 On September 20, 2012, Cabot Financial UK entered into an agreement for a senior committed revolving credit facility of £50.0 million (approximately \$82.7 million) (the "Cabot Credit Agreement").
-This agreement was amended and restated on June 28, 2013 to increase the size of the revolving credit facility to £85.0 million (approximately \$140.6 million) and again on February 5, 2015 to increase the size of the revolving credit facility to £195.0 million (approximately \$298.1 million) (the "Cabot Credit Facility").
-The Cabot Credit Facility also includes an uncommitted accordion provision which will allow the facility to be increased by an additional £55.0 million, subject to obtaining the requisite commitments and compliance with the terms of Cabot Financial UK's other indebtedness, among other conditions precedent.
-Loan fees associated with the amendment to the Cabot Credit Facility were approximately £2.5 million (approximately \$3.8 million) and capitalized as debt issuance costs.
+Since such date there have been a number of amendments made, including, but not limited to, increases in the lenders' total commitments thereunder.
+On November 11, 2015, Cabot Financial UK amended and restated its existing senior secured revolving credit facility agreement to, among other things, increase the total committed amount of the facility to £200.0 million (approximately \$304.0 million) and extend the termination date to September 24, 2018 (as amended and restated, the "Cabot Credit Facility").
+The Cabot Credit Facility also includes an uncommitted accordion provision which will allow the facility to be increased by an additional £50.0 million, subject to obtaining the requisite commitments and compliance with the terms of Cabot Financial UK's other indebtedness, among other conditions precedent.
+Loan fees associated with amending the Cabot Credit Facility during the year ended December 31, 2015 were approximately £4.8 million (approximately \$7.2 million) and capitalized as debt issuance costs.

-The Cabot Credit Facility has a five-year term expiring in September 2017, and includes the following key provisions:
+The Cabot Credit Facility has a six-year term expiring in September 2018, and includes the following key provisions:

-- Interest at LIBOR (or EURIBOR for any loan drawn in euro) plus 3.5%; - A restrictive covenant that limits the loan to value ratio to 0.75; - Additional restrictions and covenants which limit, among other things, the payment of dividends and the incurrence of additional indebtedness and liens; and - Events of default which, upon occurrence, may permit the lenders to terminate the Cabot Credit Facility and declare all amounts outstanding to be immediately due and payable.
+- Interest at LIBOR (or EURIBOR for any loan drawn in euro) plus 3.5%; - A restrictive covenant that limits the loan to value ratio to 0.75; - A restrictive covenant that limits the super senior loan (i.e. the Cabot Credit Facility and any super priority hedging liabilities) to value ratio to 0.25; - Additional restrictions and covenants which limit, among other things, the payment of dividends and the incurrence of additional indebtedness and liens; and - Events of default which, upon occurrence, may permit the lenders to terminate the Cabot Credit Facility and declare all amounts outstanding to be immediately due and payable.

-The Cabot Credit Facility is unconditionally guaranteed by the following indirect subsidiaries of the Company: Cabot, Cabot Financial Limited, and all material subsidiaries of Cabot Financial Limited.
-The Cabot Credit Facility is secured by first ranking security interests in all the outstanding shares of Cabot Financial UK and the guarantors (other than Cabot) and substantially all the assets of Cabot Financial UK and the guarantors (other than Cabot).
-Pursuant to the terms of intercreditor agreements entered into with respect to the relative positions of the Cabot Notes, the Marlin Bonds and the Cabot Credit Facility, any liabilities in respect of obligations under the Cabot Credit Facility that are secured by assets that also secure the Cabot Notes and the Marlin Bonds will receive priority with respect to any proceeds received upon any enforcement action over any such assets.
+The Cabot Credit Facility is unconditionally guaranteed by the following indirect subsidiaries of the Company: CCM, Cabot Financial Limited, and all material subsidiaries of Cabot Financial Limited.
+The Cabot Credit Facility is secured by first ranking security interests in all the outstanding shares of Cabot Financial UK and the guarantors (other than CCM) and substantially all the assets of Cabot Financial UK and the guarantors (other than CCM).
+Pursuant to the terms of intercreditor agreements entered into with respect to the relative positions of the Cabot Notes, the Cabot Floating Rate Notes, the Marlin Bonds and the Cabot Credit Facility, any liabilities in respect of obligations under the Cabot Credit Facility that are secured by assets that also secure the Cabot Notes, the Cabot Floating Rate Notes and the Marlin Bonds will receive priority with respect to any proceeds received upon any enforcement action over any such assets.

-At December 31, 2014, the outstanding borrowings under the Cabot Credit Facility were approximately \$86.4 million.
-The weighted average interest rate was 4.34% and 4.24% for the years ended December 31, 2014 and 2013, respectively.
+At December 31, 2015, the outstanding borrowings under the Cabot Credit Facility were approximately \$54.1 million.
+The weighted average interest rate was 3.86% and 4.34% for the years ended December 31, 2015 and 2014, respectively.

-Senior Secured Bridge Facilities
+Cabot 2015 Senior Secured Bridge Facility